saitejapatnam/Assignment_1_SaiTeja_Patnam/README.md

 Merge sort:

-It is done using divide and conquer algorithm, which divides the given array into left array and right array and again merge them to form an ordered array.
+It is done using divide and conquer algorithm, which divides the given array into left array and right array and again merge them to form an ordered array. // paraphrase for nithish

 Time complexity : O(nlogn)